babylonlabs-io/covenant-emulator/docs/covenant-emulator-setup.md

 Parameters:
 - `--key-name`: Name for the key in the keyring
 - `--chain-id`: ID of the Babylon chain (e.g., bbn-test-5)
-- `--keyring-backend`: Backend for key storage, we will use `file` as it is the most secure option.
+- `--keyring-backend`: Backend for key storage, we will use `test` for this guide.

 After executing the above command, the key name will be saved in the config file created in the last [step](#42-configure-the-covenant-emulator).